 Questions and Answers

-How to Plant & Care for Your new Coral Bark Japanese Maple
+How To Care for your new Coral Bark Japanese Maple

 When planting your Coral Bark Maple be sure you have the right location and conditions for your new tree to thrive.
 Spring and Fall are ideal times to plant.
 However, if you avoid freezing and hot temperatures you can plant your Maple almost any time of the year.